Summer Tomato Salad

 The ingredients are simple, so the flavor really relies on the best tomatoes and a good quality extra virgin olive oil.
 Although Tommy eats this as a main dish, you can serve this as a side dish with anything you’re grilling such as chicken or fish.

-- 5 large, 8 cups medium ripe red heirloom or beefsteak tomatoes, cut into 1-inch cubes
+- 5 large or 8 cups medium ripe red heirloom or beefsteak tomatoes, cut into 1-inch cubes

 - 1/2 cup red onion, chopped